-Florida does not prohibit a person from carrying a concealed firearm on or about his or her person if the person has a license to carry a concealed firearm.1 Florida is a “shall issue” state, meaning that the state Department of Agriculture and Consumer Services must issue a concealed weapons license if the applicant meets certain qualifications.
+Florida does not prohibit a person from carrying a concealed firearm on or about his or her person if the person has a license to carry a concealed firearm.1 Florida law generally requires the state Department of Agriculture and Consumer Services to issue a concealed weapons license if the applicant meets certain qualifications.

 The Department must issue a license to carry a concealed weapon if the applicant:

 - Is a U.S. resident and a citizen of the United States or a permanent resident alien of the United States, or a certified consular security official of a foreign government that maintains diplomatic relations and treaties of commerce, friendship, and navigation with the U.S.;

 - Is 21 years of age or older;

 - Does not suffer from a physical infirmity which prevents the safe handling of a weapon or firearm;

 - Is not ineligible to possess a firearm due to a felony conviction;

 - Has not been committed for the abuse of a controlled substance or found guilty of a crime under the Florida drug abuse prevention and control statutes or similar laws of any other state relating to controlled substances within the previous three years;

 - Does not chronically and habitually use alcoholic beverages or other substances to the extent that his or her normal faculties are impaired.
 An applicant is presumed to chronically and habitually use alcoholic beverages or other substances to the extent that his or her normal faculties are impaired if, within the previous three years, the applicant: